-The Opening Awards Ceremony will set the tone for the Annual Conference by bringing awareness and recognition to the INARF Annual Award recipients as well as the INARF Leadership Academy - Class of 2025 Graduates.
-On Wednesday, October 15, the Conference will kick off with the INARF Opening Awards Ceremony, featuring the presentation of the five INARF Annual Awards.
-Each recipient's achievements will be captured in a video, highlighting how their vision of supporting individuals with intellectual and/or developmental disabilities has raised the bar of service delivery in Indiana.
+The Opening Awards Ceremony set the tone for the Annual Conference by bringing awareness and recognition to the INARF Annual Award recipients as well as the INARF Leadership Academy - Class of 2025 Graduates.
+On Wednesday, October 15, the Conference kicked off with the INARF Opening Awards Ceremony, featuring the presentation of the five INARF Annual Awards.
+Each recipient's achievements were captured in a video, highlighting how their vision of supporting individuals with intellectual and/or developmental disabilities has raised the bar of service delivery in Indiana.
 This annual opportunity allows INARF Members to publicly recognize their staff, individuals they support, and community partners who support individuals with disabilities.
-It is available to all INARF 2025 Annual Conference attendees and guests of the Award recipients.

-The INARF Annual Awards – Call for Nominations will open on May 12.
+The INARF Annual Awards – Call for Nominations are now closed.

 AWARD OPPORTUNITIES

 Justin Dart Jr.Personal Achievement Award The Justin Dart Jr. Personal Achievement Award is named after Justin Whitlock Dart Jr., an American activist and advocate for people with disabilities.
-Justin helped pass the Americans with Disabilities Act of 1990, co-founded the American Association of People with Disabilities (AAPD), and is regarded as the "Godfather of the ADA."
+Justin helped to pass the Americans with Disabilities Act of 1990, co-founded the American Association of People with Disabilities (AAPD), and is regarded as the "Godfather of the ADA".
 This award is presented to an individual participating in services through an INARF member organization and who, like Mr. Dart, has maximized their skills and abilities to achieve their chosen goals.
-Achievements may include volunteerism, advocacy on behalf of disability issues, and/or upward mobility and dedication to reaching their personal goals.
+Achievements may include volunteerism, advocacy for disability issues, and/or upward mobility and dedication to reaching their personal goals.
 Attributes of the Nominees for this award are:

 Currently utilizing habilitation and/or rehabilitation services to enhance their independence and quality of life